Ranking and Selection with Covariates for Personalized Decision Making: A Case Study: Personalized Treatment for Cancer Prevention

-The distributions of the covariates are specified as follows.
-We assume $X_1\in[55, 80]$, as it is documented in \cite{naef1972} that there is a BE incidence peak for individuals with ages within this range.
+In this case study, we assume that the distributions of the covariates are known because there are often ample historical data to calibrate these distributions in practice.
+Furthermore, we specify these distributions as follows: We assume $X_1\in[55, 80]$, as it is documented by \cite{naef1972} that there is a BE incidence peak for individuals with ages within this range.
 We assume $X_2\in[0,0.1]$ following the specification in \cite{hur2004}, and set $X_3\in[0,1]$ and $X_4\in[0,1]$ by definition.
-Moreover, we assume $\E[X_3]=0.53$ and $\E[X_4]=0.54$ following the study in \cite{kastelein2011}.
-Nevertheless, due to lack of data, we do not know the distribution of $\bX_{\mathsf c}$ exactly among the entire population of BE patients.
+Moreover, assume $\E[X_3]=0.53$ and $\E[X_4]=0.54$ following the study by \cite{kastelein2011}.
+Nevertheless, due to lack of detailed data, we do not know the distribution of covariates exactly among the entire population of BE patients.
 Instead, we suppose that $X_1,\ldots,X_4$ are independent and their distributions are specified in Table \ref{tab-dist}.
 The design points are specified as follows.
-We take $X_1$ from $\{60, 70\}$, $X_2$ from $\{0.1/3, 0.2/3\}$, $X_3$ from $\{1/3, 2/3\}$, and $X_4$ from $\{1/3, 2/3\}$, so there are 16 design points in total.
+We take $X_1$ from $\{61, 74\}$, $X_2$ from $\{0.1/4, 0.3/4\}$, $X_3$ from $\{1/4, 3/4\}$, and $X_4$ from $\{1/4, 3/4\}$, then combine them in a full factorial way.
+Therefore, it is a relatively even design with 16 design points.